proycon/clam/docs/source/deployment.rst

 Deploying CLAM with other webservers
 --------------------------------------

 The above configurations with Apache and Nginx are just the configurations we tested.
 Other webservers (such as for example lighttpd), should work too.
+It is also conceivable to use other WSGI middleware instead of uwsgi (such as gunicorn or mod_wsgi).

 .. seealso::